-- A suspended license or fine
+- A suspended license or costly fine

 How Long Can Car Insurance Lapse?

-Insurers typically give you a brief grace period of three days, 10 days or more to pay your late premium before they cancel your policy.
+Insurers typically give you a brief grace period of three days, ten days or more to pay your late premium before canceling your policy.
 But that’s not universal!